-WHY GO: Come to North Adams MA see what the fuss is about at the Massachusetts Museum of Contemporary Art, known as Mass MoCA, and then plan to stay in one of the quirkiest country-contemporary-row-house redo of a boutique hotel – Porches.
+Come to North Adams, Massachusetts to see what the fuss is about Mass MoCA, one of the largest contemporary art museums, and then plan to stay in one of the quirkiest country-contemporary-row-house redo of a boutique hotel – Porches.

 Book your overnight around an event at Mass MoCA (literally across the street) or come off-season for real R&R. If you have another day and night, pair this getaway with Williamstown MA – just 6 miles away.